weikiat97/CS2102_2021_S1_Team40/README.md

 1. You can do `psql -d <dbname>` to enter into your database cmd and execute SQL queries directly there.
 2. In your database cmd after you do step 1, you can do `\l` to see all your databases and `\d` to see all your tables.

+## Lint checking with Prettier

+Run `npx prettier --write .` in project root to auto format all your code nicely!

 ## ER Diagram

 ![ER Diagram](ER-Diagram.jpg)